 Level Three—Allows for the use of a wider array of biological and botanical products, including allowable synthetics.

 Producers must document their efforts toward compliance on the first two levels.
 Because some proactive measures are also traditional management practices, the distinction between Levels One and Two is often minimal.
 Producers should develop a pest management strategy to ensure all steps are taken to avoid reliance on Level Three controls.
 Examples of Levels One and Two practices include alternating plant families or plant growth habits in time and space (rotation, intercropping), establishing predator populations in border crops, selecting resistant varieties, and using row covers.
-Level Three controls are the producer's last line of defense and should only be used when all other options have been exhausted.
-If a producer anticipates the need for curative controls (Level Three), then that information should be included in the Organic System Plan.
+Level Three controls are the producer’s last line of defense and should only be used when all other options have been exhausted.
+If a producer anticipates the need for curative controls (Level Three), then specific products and their conditions for use should be included in the Organic System Plan.
 This may occur when the sum of preventative practices are predicted to be insufficient for adequate control.

 The UF/IFAS Vegetable Production Handbook maintains current pesticide recommendations for crops and includes OMRI-listed products (https://edis.ifas.ufl.edu/topic_vph).
 Keep in mind that the Handbook also lists prohibited substances, and it is the farmer’s responsibility to ensure every product used has been approved by their certification agency.